-As illustrated in a previous blog post, a curriculum map illustrates where within a curriculum student learning outcomes are taught and can be assessed.
+A curriculum or course alignment map illustrates where within a curriculum student learning outcomes are taught and can be assessed.
 This process ensures that alignment exists between the expected learning outcomes and what is taught in a curriculum, allows you to identify gaps, and provides opportunities for improvement.
-In addition, curriculum maps provide a visual representation of where students will demonstrate or master skills and competencies and can be a powerful tool for engaging faculty and communities in meaningful discussions around the assessment of student learning.
+In addition, curriculum mapping provides a visual representation of where students will demonstrate or master skills and competencies and can be a powerful tool for engaging faculty and communities in meaningful discussions around the assessment of student learning.

-Curriculum maps can also be used for other assessment purposes, which I will discuss later.
+Curriculum maps can also be used for other assessment purposes, which will be discussed later in this post.

-Using technology can help simplify the curriculum mapping process and highlight gaps and misalignments more clearly.
-In this post, I’ll share some tips and tricks for how you can customize a curriculum map in the Accountability Management System (AMS) by Taskstream to meet your program or institution’s needs.
+Technology can simplify the curriculum mapping process and highlight gaps and misalignments more clearly.
+In this post, we’ll share tips and tricks for building and using a curriculum map in Planning & Self-Study to meet your program or institution’s needs.

-- The set of outcomes, goals, or standards to which you are demonstrating alignment (this is the x-axis along the top)
+- The set of outcomes you are seeking to meet with this program (this is the y-axis along the left side)

-- The courses, activities, assessments or actions that make up the curriculum for that program or course (this is the y-axis on the left)
+- The courses aligned to the curriculum for that program or course (this is the x-axis across the top)

-In this example, you can see where the outcomes are being Introduced, practiced, and reinforced in the courses listed on the left, as well as where there is an associated assessment activity to measure outcome achievement
+In these examples, you can see where the outcomes are being introduced, reinforced, and mastered in the courses listed on the left, as well as where there is an associated assessment activity to measure outcome achievement

-Every Curriculum Map created in Taskstream comes with a default legend as a starting point.
-It includes 3 levels (Introduced, Practiced, Reinforced) in 3 shades of pink.
+Every curriculum map created in Planning & Self-Study comes with a default key as a starting point.
+It includes three levels — introduced, reinforced, and mastered.

 Align Course Content to Outcomes

-Individual programs can also link to syllabi or individual course assessments in the curriculum map.
-This adds depth to the curriculum map as faculty and staff engage in assessing how that course fits in to the goals of that program for students.
-It also allows you to connect not only the course or section, but also the specific assignment and course content aligned to the learning outcomes.
+Individual programs can also link course assessments in the curriculum map.
+This adds depth to the curriculum map as faculty and staff engage in assessing how that course fits into the goals of that program for students.
+It allows you to associate assessment measures with course outcome alignment.
 As a result, faculty can review and manage exactly where the assessment will take place and the extent to which the efforts in the course result in achievement of the given outcome, which will ultimately help with data collection and assessment planning.

-Institutional use of curriculum maps allow faculty, administrators and other stakeholders to see the bigger picture of assessment activity and the alignment of assessment efforts across campus, in order to identify gaps and help with planning.
+Institutional use of curriculum maps allow faculty, administrators, and other stakeholders to see the bigger picture of assessment activity and the alignment of assessment efforts across campus to identify gaps and help with planning.

-Overall, creating a curriculum mapping process that involves producing curriculum maps can be a fun way to make the assessment process more colorful and more engaging for your faculty and staff.
+Overall, creating a curriculum mapping process that involves producing curriculum maps can be a useful – and satisfying – way to make the assessment process more engaging for your faculty and staff.
 It can be used for any set of program outcomes, institutional goals, or accreditation standards for which you need a visual supplement.